sjose5/100DaysOfCloud/Journey/003/Readme.md

-# How to create a billing alarm
+# How to create a Billing Alarm

 ## Introduction
 I chose this topic because I thought it would be easy.